top of page

 Looking Ahead

-This project represents our belief that technology companies can and should take responsibility for their environmental impact.
-And with Make It Wild by our side, we’re helping to create a landscape that future generations will thank us for.
+This project embodies our belief that technology companies can and should take responsibility for their environmental impact.
+With Make It Wild by our side, we’re helping to create a landscape that future generations will thank us for.

 Some of the woodland at Smelthouses (September 2025)